tristin/akka-sdk/samples/customer-registry-quickstart/README.md

 ## Running Locally

-When running a Kalix service locally, we need to have its companion Kalix Runtime running alongside it.

 To start your service locally, run:

 ```shell
 mvn compile exec:java
 ```

-This command will start your Kalix service and a companion Kalix Runtime.

 ## Exercising the services

-With your Kalix service running, any defined endpoints should be available at `http://localhost:9000`.
+With your service running, any defined endpoints should be available at `http://localhost:9000`.

 * Create a customer with: